 Mucus has a reputation as a gross substance and is one that many people would like to avoid.
 It's actually a very useful material with important functions.
-Mucus destroys bacteria and viruses, traps particles such as dirt, prevents water loss, humidifies passageways, lubricates the movement of materials and protects surfaces from damage.
+It destroys some bacteria and viruses, traps particles such as dirt, prevents water loss, humidifies passageways, lubricates the movement of materials, and protects surfaces from damage.

-Mucus is a slippery liquid made by mucous membranes.
+Mucus is a slippery liquid made by mucous membranes, or mucosas.
 The membranes line the passageways in our bodies that connect to the outside environment.
-These passageways include the nose, the mouth, the airways, the digestive tract and the reproductive tract.
-There is also a mucous membrane over the white part of the eye and on the inside of the eyelid.
+These passageways include the nose, the mouth, the airways, the digestive tract, and the reproductive tract.
+A mucous membrane is also located over the white part of the eye and on the inside of the eyelid.

-An alternate name for a mucous membrane is a mucosa.
-A mucosa is made of a thin surface layer and a supporting layer of connective tissue underneath.
-Many mucous membranes contain glands that produce mucus, but some-including the membrane lining the urinary tract- make no mucus or only a tiny amount.
+Mucosas consist of thin surface layers on top of a supporting layer of connective tissue.
+Many contain glands that produce mucus, but some-including those in the urinary tract-—make no mucus or only a tiny amount.

 In the airways of the lungs, mucus traps inhaled particles and humidifies the air.
 Tiny hair-like structures called cilia line the airways.
 The cilia beat in a coordinated pattern, sweeping the mucus up to the back of the throat, where it's swallowed or released into the nose.